NicholasMoser/gnt4.online/docs/scon4_all_changes.md

     - Actually low crushes the frame before the hitbox appears
     - Can be subbed after hitting the ground
 - JA changed to be 8B(A) like Lee JA and current JA made to be J2A
+- JY High and Mid crush during air throw (TODO: is this in vanilla?)
 - 5X opponent lays motionless after successful hit for 60 frames less
 - 2X high crush frames removed
 - RA given three grabbable frames before the teleport